 The risks and benefits of the various types of anesthetic will be discussed with you by your anesthesiologist prior to your surgery.
 Please take the time to ask any questions that you might have.
 Remember, the decision as to the type of anesthesia to be administered is ultimately up to your anesthesiologist.
 We strive to provide you with the safest anesthetic and best surgical outcome possible.

-During General Anesthesia, medications are given so patients are unconscious (“asleep”) and unable to feel any pain during the surgical procedure.
-Some of these medications are given through an IV and others are gases administered through a breathing mask or tube with oxygen.
+During general anesthesia, medications are given so patients are unconscious (“asleep”) and unable to feel any pain during the surgical procedure.
+Some of these medications are given through an IV and others are gases mixed with oxygen and administered through a breathing mask or tube.
 Some of the side effects of general anesthesia include nausea, vomiting, sore throat, muscle aches, shivering and confusion.
 General anesthesia is the most common type of anesthetic administered.

-Regional Anesthesiology entails injecting a local anesthetic near nerves to numb a portion of the body.
+Regional anesthesiology entails injecting a local anesthetic (numbing medicine) near nerves to numb a portion of the body.
 There are several types of regional anesthetics including spinal anesthesia, epidural anesthesia and various specific nerve blocks.
-When Regional Anesthesia is used, patients may be awake, sedated or put to sleep for their surgical procedure.
+Regional anesthesia can be used by itself, or combined with sedation or general anesthesia, depending on the surgery and patient’s needs.

-Epidural Anesthesia involves the injection of a local anesthetic, usually with a narcotic, into the epidural space, through either a needle or catheter.
+Epidural anesthesia involves the injection of a local anesthetic, usually with a narcotic, into the epidural space.
 The epidural space is outside of the spinal cord.
+Epidural anesthesia is most often administered via a pump through a small catheter (tube), which allows for a long duration of pain control (the anesthetic does not wear off until the pump is turned off and the catheter removed).
 This type of anesthesia is commonly used in labor and delivery and for procedures of the lower extremities.
+Occasionally, we place epidurals for post-operative pain control for extensive abdominal surgeries.

-Spinal Anesthesia also involves the injection of a local anesthetic, with or without a narcotic, into the fluid that surrounds the spinal cord.
-This type of anesthesia is commonly used for genitourinary procedures, cesarean sections and procedures of the lower extremities.
+Spinal anesthesia also involves the injection of a local anesthetic, with or without a narcotic, into the fluid that surrounds the spinal cord.
+This type of anesthesia is commonly used for Cesarean sections, pelvic surgeries, hip and knee replacements, and other procedures of the lower extremities.

-Nerve Blocks are used to block pain at a specific site.
-By injecting a local anesthetic into or around a specific nerve or group of nerves, pain relief can be localized to the site of pain.
+Nerve blocks are used to block pain at a specific site.
+By injecting a local anesthetic into or around a specific nerve or group of nerves, pain relief can be localized to the site of surgery.
 This type of anesthesia provides pain control during and after a procedure, It is associated with minimal side effects.
-Examples of nerve blocks include an adductor canal nerve block for knee surgery, an interscalene nerve block for shoulder surgery, and a supraclavicular nerve block for arm surgery.
+Examples of nerve blocks include an adductor canal nerve block for knee surgery, an interscalene nerve block for shoulder surgery, and a supraclavicular nerve block for arm and hand surgery.

-This is a combination technique that puts you to sleep and provides pain control, not only during the procedure, but afterwards as well.
-The placement of the epidural catheter allows for you to have continued pain relief after surgery, which will help you sleep and to move more comfortably after surgery.
+This is a combination technique where general anesthesia is used to provide unconsciousness during surgery, and epidural anesthesia is used to provide pain control both during and after the procedure.
+The placement of the epidural catheter allows for you to have continued pain relief after surgery, which will help you sleep, breathe, and to move more comfortably after surgery.
 This type of anesthesia is commonly used for major abdominal and thoracic (chest) procedures.
-The epidural catheter may be left in place for several days after your surgery.
+The epidural catheter may be left in place for several days after your surgery, during which time an anesthesiologist will help with pain management.

-Monitored Anesthsia Care involves the injection of medications through an IV catheter to help you relax, as well as to block pain.
-A combination of sedative and narcotic medications are used to help you tolerate a procedure that otherwise would be uncomfortable.
+Monitored Anesthsia Care (MAC) involves the injection of medications through an IV to help you relax, as well as to block pain.
+MAC is a state of consciousness somewhere between being totally awake and totally asleep (general anesthesia).
+During MAC, a combination of sedative and narcotic medications are used to help you tolerate a procedure that otherwise would be uncomfortable.
 In addition, the surgeon may inject a local anesthetic at the site of the procedure for pain control.
-With this type of anesthesia, you are able to respond to questions, but will be drowsy throughout the procedure.
+With this type of anesthesia, you are able to respond to questions, but will be drowsy throughout the procedure and may not remember anything.
+An anesthesia provider will be present constantly to monitor your breathing and vital signs and assist you as necessary.
 Please keep in mind that if for any reason you are unable to tolerate this type of anesthetic, there may be a need for a general anesthetic to be administered to complete the procedure safely.